marinadamovic/Abalone-Dataset-Age-Prediction-Python-/README.md

 _Evaluation:_
 Evaluated model performance using metrics like Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
 The model showed good predictive power with relatively low error margins.

-Conclusion:
+_Conclusion:_
 The analysis demonstrated that physical measurements like length, diameter, and height are strongly correlated with age prediction.
-The KNN model successfully predicted age with reasonable accuracy, but further model improvements could be explored using more advanced regression techniques.
+The kNN model successfully predicted age with reasonable accuracy, but further model improvements could be explored using more advanced regression techniques.

 # Requirements
 Python, with `pandas`, `numpy`, `scikit-learn`, `matplotlib`